 How Does Browser Fingerprinting Work?

-Browser Fingerprinting Examples
+Browser Fingerprinting Example

-As a first example, we'll review a JavaScript file from Keywee, a platform that uses natural language processing and machine learning to help publishers and marketers create, distribute, and measure the performance of their content.
+As a first example, we'll review a JavaScript file from Keywee, a platform that uses natural language processing and machine learning to help publishers and marketers create, distribute, and measure the performance of their content:

 17: [function(b, c, a) {